Property management license requirements - A comprehensive guide

 • Paying a fee

 You will have options of where to get your education.
-Even states like Nevada, which has a list of authorized schools, offer a selection of online and offline courses.
+However, many state commissions and boards will have a list of authorized schools that offer online and offline courses.

 Start with your state’s list of approved schools for real estate management licenses.
 You can then select one that allows you to get your property management license online if that’s your preference.